 Equation of a Line

-Slope-Intercept Form: $y = mx + b$, where $m$ is the slope and $b$ is the y-intercept.
+Slope-Intercept Form: $y = mx + b$, where $m$ is the slope and $b$ is the y-intercept (where the line comes in contact with the $y$-axis).

 Other Forms:

-- Point-Slope Form: $y − y1 = m(x − x1)$
+- Point-Slope Form: $y − y_1 = m(x − x_1)$

 - Standard Form: $Ax + By = C$, with integers for $A$, $B$, and $C$.